Designing a Middle Class 1940s Living Room: Comfort and Style

 Group smaller frames together for a curated look.
 Black and white photos or sepia-toned images were prevalent.
 Simple wooden frames, often without elaborate matting, were typical.
 Avoid oversized, abstract pieces.

 Textiles brought softness, color, and texture to the room.
-Blankets, throw pillows, and curtains were often chosen for their coziness and practical appeal.
-The truth is, these elements were crucial for making a house feel like a home.
+Blankets, throw pillows, and curtains were often chosen for their coziness and practical appeal. these elements were crucial for making a house feel like a home.

 Incorporate wool throws, chenille pillows, or cushions with subtle floral or geometric patterns.
 Curtains were typically simple, unlined, and often reached just to the windowsill, allowing natural light to enter.